top-gun/Tesla-PV-charging/Advanced.md

         {% set Throttle = states('input_number.tesla_charge_break') |float %}
         {% set Endoffastcharge = states('input_number.num_battery_min_home') |float %}
         {% set Teslabattery = states('sensor.tesla_battery') |float (0) %}
+        {% set BatteryMaxDischarge = 4500 %}

         {# if Grid>0 %} {% set Grid = 0 %} {% endif #}
         {# PV/230 is the current in a one phase system.
 For three-phase charging divide by 3! #}
         {% set PVAMP = (PV/230/3) %}
         {% if Battery>97 %} {% set PVAMP = PVAMP+1 %} {% endif %}
-        {# While the house battery is below 90% ist, use only 80% of the output so the house battery will charge, too #}
+        {# While the house battery is below 90% ist, use only 70% of the output so the house battery will charge, too #}
         {% if Battery<90 %} {% set PVAMP = (PVAMP*0.7) %} {% endif %}
         {% if (Teslabattery>90) and (Battery<80) %} {% set PVAMP = PVAMP * 0.5 %} {% endif %}
-        {# When the house battery is above "Endoffastcharge", use at least 5A.
+        {# When the house battery is above "Endoffastcharge", use at least 6A.
 When starting, use +5 for hysteresis #}
         {% if (PVAMP<6) and (Battery>Endoffastcharge+5 )  %}  {% set PVAMP = 6 %} {% endif %}
         {% if (PVAMP<6) and (Battery>Endoffastcharge) and (Charge>0) %} {% set PVAMP = 5 %} {% endif %}
         {# Under 40%, charge only the house battery, not the car.
 3% hysteresis: Don't turn on until we reach 43%. #}